How To Add A Link Section To WordPress

 Add New Link page

-You can also access this page by clicking on ’Add New’ at the top of the main Links page …
+You can also reach this screen by clicking on ’Add New’ in the main Links screen …

 Add New Link button